Evan-Sukhoi/OCT-Server/README.md

 ### 5. Set edition problem

-Go into the install location of your anaconda, open file following the relative path
+Go into the install location of your anaconda, open file by following the relative path

 ```
 Anaconda\envs\oct\Lib\site-packages\basicsr\data\degradations.py